SamarthBidaye1/Sign-In-Data/README.md

-This is Practice excersise for how backend connects fron end.
+This is Practice excersise for how backend connects front end.